 Dealing with insurance companies is complex and time-consuming.
-We made this handy FAQ to help you stay informed and save time—we hope you find it useful!
+The experienced NJ injury lawyers at The Law Offices of Lloyd E. Bennett made this handy frequently asked questions page (FAQ)to help you stay informed and save time.
+We hope you find it useful!

 When should I contact an auto accident injury attorney?

-Immediately after the accident you should contact an attorney.
+You should contact an auto accident injury attorney immediately after the accident.
 Quick investigation and collection of evidence is an important part of a successful outcome.

 When should I notify my insurance carrier?

-Immediately after the accident you should contact your automobile insurance carrier or agent and inform them of the accident.
+You should notify your automobile insurance carrier or agent immediately after an accident.
+Inform them of the accident.
 Your policy may provide benefits that will help reduce your out of pocket expense such as property damage coverage, wage replacement, essential services or other benefits.

 I was hurt in an accident, who will pay my medical bills?